CrayLabs/SmartSim/doc/orchestrator.rst

 An ``Orchestrator`` can be thought of as a general feature store capable of storing numerical data (Tensors and Datasets), AI Models, and scripts (TorchScripts).
-Combined with the SmartRedis clients, the ``Orchestrator`` is capable of hosting and executing AI models written in Python on CPU or GPU.
-The ``Orchestrator`` supports AI Models written with TensorFlow, Pytorch, TensorFlow-Lite, or models saved in an ONNX format (e.g. sci-kit learn).
+In addition to storing data, the ``Orchestrator`` is capable of executing ML models and TorchScripts on the stored data using CPUs or GPUs.

 .. |orchestrator| image:: images/Orchestrator.png
   :width: 700